Archaeoindris: Anatomy and physiology

 Though similar to Palaeopropithecus, Archaeoindris was significantly larger and more robust.
 Archaeoindris was one of the largest primates to ever evolve, and was the largest-known strepsirrhine primate, weighing an estimated 160 kg.
 It was roughly the size of an adult male gorilla, which was first noted by Lamberton.

 Since its discovery, size estimates have varied from "larger than a human" to "possibly the largest primate ever".
 In a study by Jungers from 1990, the area of its molar teeth predicted a mass of 230.5 kg, while the femoral head diameter predicted a mass of 244.1 kg.
 In 1995, Laurie Godfrey estimated a mass of 197.5 kg using the midshaft circumferences of the humerus and femur.
-Based on multiple regressions of the cortical area of the femur in 2008, Jungers and colleagues generated the current best estimate of 161.2 kg with a possible range of 150–187.8 kg.
+Using multiple regressions of the cortical area of the femur in 2008, Jungers and colleagues generated the current best estimate of 161.2 kg with a possible range of 150–187.8 kg.
 These estimates were considered to be more accurate since the harder cortical bone in the midshaft of the femur supported an animal's weight, and its thickness better correlated with the animal's mass than the midshaft diameter (which includes both hard cortex and spongy bone).
 The only fossil primate that was probably larger than Archaeoindris was Gigantopithecus blacki, a close relative of orangutans.

-Like all three species of Palaeopropithecus, Archaeoindris exhibited derived traits not seen in the two other less specialized genera of sloth lemur.
+Like all three species of Palaeopropithecus, Archaeoindris exhibited derived traits not seen in the two other, less-specialized genera of sloth lemurs.
 These traits included deflated auditory bullae and paired protrusions of bone around the nasal opening consisting of part of the premaxilla and the nasal bones.
 Its skull was wider than that of Megaladapis, but shorter, measuring 269 mm.
 Its face was shorter than that of Palaeopropithecus, with its eyes directed further forward.
 The neurocranium (braincase) was small and elevated relative to the face, unlike Palaeopropithecus.
 Postorbital constriction (narrowing of the skull behind the eye sockets) is pronounced.
 The skull also bore a low, broad sagittal crest (a ridge of bone on the top of the skull to which jaw muscles attach) and robust but smaller nuchal crests (ridges of bone on the back of the skull to which neck muscles attach).

-Unlike Palaeopropithecus the rims of the orbits (eye sockets) were not as thick.
+The rims of the orbits (eye sockets) were not as thick as those of Palaeopropithecus.
 The area of the orbit was 946 mm2, comparable to that of gorillas.
-Based on the ratio of its orbit area to the size of its optic canal, Archaeoindris had low retinal summation, meaning its eyes were less sensitive to light (like living diurnal lemurs).
-Yet the ratio was not as low as in comparably sized apes, suggesting Archaeoindris had low visual acuity and lacked trichromatic color vision.
+The ratio of its orbit area to the size of its optic canal indicates that Archaeoindris had low retinal summation, meaning its eyes were as sensitive to light as those of living diurnal lemurs, yet the ratio was not as low as in comparably sized apes, suggesting Archaeoindris had lower visual acuity than apes do and lacked trichromatic color vision.